Stephane-D/SGDK/readme.md

 ### THANKS

 - Chilly Willy for making almost all the JOY / controller support in SGDK (and the joy test sample ^^).
-- Astrofa for the starfield donut sample ;)
+- Astrofa for the starfield donut sample and the revamped readme ;)
 - LIZARDRIVE for making the new SGDK logo.
 - Kubilus for the Linux port of SGDK.
 - Sonic3D for the OSX port of SGDK.